Projective varieties covered by isotrivial families: Introduction

-{\it{Sketch of proof}} : The deformations of $Y$ are controlled by its differentials.
-We study the deformations locally i.e. over a discrete valuation ring $R$ on the curve $C$, and show that the fundamental exact sequence associated to the diagram $X \to Y \stackrel{p}{\to} Spec (R) \to Spec(k)$ \beq 0 \to p^* \Omega_{Spec(R)/Spec(k)} \to \Omega_{Y/Spec(k)} \to \Omega_{Y/Spec(R)} \to 0 \eeq is split exact and consequently the deformation of $Y$ is governed by that of $X$.
-Next we consider an infinitesimal deformation of $Y \to Spec(R)$ over the henselization of $R$ (denoted by $\tilde{R}$) and show that the sequence above remains split exact at every level of the deformation.
-Finally we use a result of M. Greenberg to pass from $\tilde{R}$ to $R$.
+{\it{Sketch of proof}}.
+The deformations of $Y$ are controlled by its differentials.
+We study the deformations locally i.e. over the discrete valuation ring $R$, and show that the fundamental exact sequence associated to the diagram

+\beq 0 \to p^* \Omega_{Spec(R)/Spec(k)} \to \Omega_{Y/Spec(k)} \to \Omega_{Y/Spec(R)} \to 0 \eeq is split exact and consequently the deformations of $Y$ are governed by that of $X$.
+Then we consider an infinitesimal deformation of $Y \to Spec(R)$ over the henselization of $R$ (denoted by $\tilde{R}$) and show that the sequence above remains split exact at every level of the deformation.
+Finally we use a result of Greenberg to pass from $\tilde{R}$ to $R$.

-We finish the article by giving an example where the result can be applied in the setting of algebraic dynamics.
+The proof can probably be adapted as is to the positive characteristic case if we assume the extension $F/k$ is separable.
 As an application we shall use this result in a forthcoming paper with Lucien Szpiro, on parametrization of points of canonical height zero of an algebraic dynamical system.

+In \cite{CH1}, (\cite{CH2}, Thm.
+3.3, p.
+702) Chatzidakis and Hrushovski answer the same question using model theoretic methods.
+Their methods are intrinsically birational thus they have a slightly less precise conclusion.
+They assume the extension $F/k$ is regular.
+If the ground field $k$ is perfect and $Y$ is one dimensional then their result extends to positive characteristic.

 {\it Notation}.
 Throughout this paper $k$ denotes a field of characteristic zero, $C$ a smooth projective curve over $k$ with function field $F$.
 Given a scheme $X$ over $C$ we denote its generic fiber by $X_F$.